mcauser/awesome-micropython/readme.md

 [MicroPython](https://micropython.org/) is a lean and efficient implementation of the Python 3 programming language that includes a small subset of the Python standard library and is optimised to run on microcontrollers and in constrained environments.

+Contributions and suggestions are always welcome!
+Please take a look at the [contribution guidelines](https://github.com/mcauser/awesome-micropython/blob/master/contributing.md).
+I will keep some Pull Requests open if I'm not sure whether those libraries are awesome; you could vote for those Pull Requests by adding a 👍 reaction to them.

 ## Contents

 * [Libraries](#libraries)